Create Route 53 Resolver Rules

 • Domain name: onprem.example.com.
 (This is the domain name of the directory you created in the previous section)

-• VPC that use this rule: HybridDNS-VPCStack
+• VPC that uses this rule: HybridDNS-VPCStack

 • Outbound Endpoint: R53-OutboundEndpoint